dbdmg/llm/README.md

 ### Part II - Applications of LLMs to Software Engineering

-- Lab 01: Prompt Engineering and RAG with Llama
+- Lab 06: Prompt Engineering and RAG with Llama
+- Lab 07: User Stories and Chain Architectures
+- Lab 08: ROC evaluations and Router Agents

 The labs of Part II have been curated by Riccardo Coppola and Tommaso Fulcini.